List of EastEnders characters introduced in 2017: Keanu Taylor

-Keanu Taylor, played by Danny Walters, first appears in the episode broadcast on 15 June 2017, along with his mother Karen (Lorraine Stanley) and siblings Bernadette (Clair Norris), Riley (Tom Jacobs) and Chatham (Alfie Jacobs).
+Keanu Taylor, played by Danny Walters, first appears in the episode broadcast on 15 June 2017, along with his mother Karen Taylor (Lorraine Stanley) and siblings Bernadette (Clair Norris), Riley (Tom Jacobs) and Chatham (Alfie Jacobs).
 The family also have two pets, a dog named Bronson and a Bearded lizard named Rooney.
 On 1 November 2019, it was announced that Walters had decided to leave the series; and Keanu's last scenes aired on 3 January 2020.
 Not long after his departure, he was re-introduced for the 35th anniversary plans.
 He returned on 7 February and departed again on 21 February.
 Keanu made an unannounced return on 13 December 2022.

-Karen, Keanu and Bernadette move into Albert Square, upsetting the residents with their rowdy behaviour.
-Keanu shows support towards Bernadette when Karen tells him that she is pregnant.
-Karen pressures Keanu into talking to Bernadette about the father of her baby.
-Karen overhears Bernadette talking to Keanu, who Karen thinks may be the baby's father.
-Karen confronts Keanu, asking if he is the father, and Keanu is hurt that Karen thinks that, but admits the father is in Bernadette's year.
-When Keanu sees fliers for Arthur Fowler's (Bill Treacher) memorial bench, he tells Bernadette that they need to return the bench without being caught.
-A social worker who visits Bernadette realises that the Taylors stole the bench and later, PC Jaz Jones (Charlie De Melo) visits the family to arrest Karen, but Keanu stops him.
-Keanu is given a warning for the bench theft and upset that he will not be taken on full-time after the mechanic firm he completed his apprenticeship at.
-Keanu asks around for work and apologises to Arthur's children, Michelle Fowler (Jenna Russell) and Martin Fowler (James Bye), for the bench theft.
-Keanu is told by Ben Mitchell (Harry Reid) he is not looking for staff when he asks.
-Keanu tells his family he is determined to get a job and not resort to benefits.
+Keanu was killed-off on 25 December 2023 after being murdered by Linda Carter (Kellie Bright).